If you want to launch your book with strong word of mouth and sales right out of the gate, then you need to do some groundwork months in advance.

-Of course, if you want to get a professional review for your book, you also need to think about that months in advance, too!
+Of course, if you want to get a professional book review, you also need to think about that months in advance, too!
 Most professional trade reviewers require that you send your book in at least three months before publication, and often prefer four or five months’ lead time.

 Yipes!
 You mean you have to have your book completely done almost half a year before you make it available for sale if you want professional reviews?